-Planning a trip to Morocco and unsure what to pack?
-I've got you!
+Planning a trip to Morocco and wondering what to wear?
+I’ve got you!

 Back in 2015, I inched my first footsteps into Tangier, totally unsure what would be deemed proper attire.
 It was a pretty last minute side trip from my Spain road trip, so I was really unprepared.